Simulation HELPS Center Faculty and Staff

 Dr. Schwartz is a principle educator in the seven-week Introduction to Anesthesiology curriculum for incoming Clinical Anesthesia Year-1 residents.
 As the HELPS Center's Education Director, he is actively involved in simulation course development for medical students, residents and fellows.
 Dr. Schwartz is the Center's resident expert on the simulation of transesophageal echocardiography (TEE), using novel and advanced technology as an educational tool for various levels of training, including pre-clinical medical students.

 Dr. Schwartz's research has focused on simulation scenario development and the use of human patient simulators for physician competency assessment.
 He has been a key instructor in simulation-based courses at Mount Sinai and international conferences.

-Dr. Alan J. Sim is a Fellow in Simulation Education and Liver Transplantation Anesthesia at the Mount Sinai Medical Center.
+Dr. Alan J. Sim is a Fellow in Simulation Education and Liver Transplantation Anesthesia at the Mount Sinai Health System.

 Dr. Sim's research interests focus on the application of video games and simulation to create novel learning tools.
 He has been a key instructor in simulation-based courses at Mount Sinai and nationally and internationally held conferences.